-For one of the options used to determine non-preferred resource in IUC Scheme 2, there is a “delta RSRP threshold” parameter which is supposed to be (pre-)configured by RRC layer.
+According to TS 38.213, for one of the options used to determine the conflict resource in IUC Scheme 2, there is a “delta RSRP threshold” parameter which is needed to be (pre-)configured by RRC layer.
 However, this parameter was not included in the original RRC parameter list from RAN1, thereby missing in current TS 38.331.

-RAN2 has agreed to add “deltaRSRPThreshold“ in RRC specification to ensure IUC Scheme 2 can be correctly implemented in Rel-17.
+RAN2 has agreed to add “deltaRSRP-Threshold” parameter in the RRC specification to ensure IUC Scheme 2 can be correctly implemented in Rel-17.

-Also, RAN2 assumes the same value range as normal RSRP may be used for this new parameter, but would like RAN1 to check whether this is appropriate.
+Also, RAN2 assumes the same value range as normal sidelink RSRP threshold, i.e., (0..66) may be used for this new parameter.
+RAN2 would like to ask RAN1 to check whether this is appropriate or not.

 2. Actions:

-To RAN1: RAN2 respec tfully requests RAN1 to provide confirmation of the above RAN2 agreement and assumption about value range, or feedback if any concern.
+To RAN1: RAN2 respec tfully requests RAN1 to provide confirmation of the above RAN2 agreement and assumption on the value range for this new parameter, or feedback if any concern.

 3. Dates of Next TSG-RAN WG2 Meetings: